amandabee/CUNY-data-storytelling/lecture notes/bootstrap.md

 ## Troubleshooting
 In your finder preferences, show all file extensions.

++ Are you calling jquery and bootstrap.min.js before the closing body tag? (some people don't call them at all, some call them after the body tag.)
+* Are your tabs *inside* of the "Container" div?
+Bootstrap can only control elements that are inside a div with class "container"
+* Are you looking over localhost...? http://localhost:8000/bootstrap.html
+* Are you using the `.html` extension?

 ## More fanciness
 Hop over to [Presentation](presentation.md) and if we get through it we can talk about using bootstrap's [color classes](http://getbootstrap.com/css/#helper-classes) instead of getting carried away with perfect colors.